seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 It is because of the defiling influence of influxes, such as ignorance, that the world around us appears so picturesque.

-Based on this particular *sutta*, with its reference to the *caraṇa* picture as a prototype, we may take a peep at the modern day's movie film, by way of an analogy.
+Based on this particular sutta, with its reference to the *caraṇa* picture as a prototype, we may take a peep at the modern day's movie film, by way of an analogy.
 It might facilitate the understanding of the teachings on *paṭicca samuppāda* and Nibbāna in a way that is closer to our everyday life.
 The